-The objective in listing these is to demonstrate a tiny amount of high-quality, well-presented thesis with varying methodologies and approaches to technology assessments.
-It did not take too long to find any of this material.
+The objective in listing these is to demonstrate a tiny amount of high-quality, well-presented material to support technology due diligence.

 In the meantime, people are not seeking methodologies or justifications for a Tech DD exercise.
 Instead, they are seeking checklists and templates: